randoruf/CSSR-Matlab/README.md

 # CSSR-Matlab
 [![View CSSR-Matlab on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://au.mathworks.com/matlabcentral/fileexchange/74604-cssr-matlab)

+CSSR is also known as **epsilon machine**.
 **Note that CSSR-Matlab is NOT an official distribution**.
 This program attempts to create a Matlab interface for CSSR.

 Before using CSSR-Matlab, it is recommended to read documentations published in the CSSR official website http://www.bactra.org/CSSR.
 CSSR-Matlab is based on CSSR, the original algorithm CSSR is developed by [Cosma Shalizi](http://bactra.org/) and Kristina Klinkner.

 If you decide to use CSSR-Matlab, please appropriately cite the paper "Blind Construction of Optimal Nonlinear Recursive Predictors for Discrete Sequences",  [arXiv:cs/0406011 [cs.LG]](https://arxiv.org/abs/cs/0406011).

+CSSR has been suceefully applied to brain signals. see [Brain signals can reveal how “awake” a fly’s brain is - MIT Technology Review](https://www.technologyreview.com/2019/06/14/134950/brain-signals-can-reveal-how-awake-a-flys-brain-is/) for details.